singlaanirudha/Git_Hub_Repository_API_Linking/README.md

 # GitHub Repository Listing Page
-## ReactJs Based Front End integration project, Designed and Developed by Anirudha Singla ✌.
+## ReactJs Based Front End API integration project, Designed and Developed by Anirudha Singla ✌.

 LIVE PREVIEW -
 # You can see a live preview of the Website on - [www.google.com](https://www.google.com/).